Carreau/phd-dissertation/parts/part3.rst

 In which :math:`\tau_{rep} = \frac{l_f^2}{D_{rep}}` is a single fit parameter that depends on diffusion constant for filament reptation |Drep| and the filaments length :math:`l_f`.
-In this form, :math:`\chi` is a sum of exponential decay with well defined characteristic timescale and amplitudes that decreases as :math:`1/n^2`.
+In this form, :math:`\chi` is a sum of exponential decays with well defined characteristic timescales and amplitudes that decreases as :math:`1/n^2`.
 To fit this model to the data of the relaxation phase, we can limit ourselves to the first 40 terms of the sum as any of the subsequents terms represent timescales we cannot reach with out